stevedonovan/runner/readme.md

 Cargo is a good, reliable way to build programs and libraries in Rust with versioned dependencies.
-Those who have worked with the Wild West practices of C++ development find this particularly soothing, and it's frequently given as one of the strengths of the Rust ecosystem.
+Those who have worked with the Wild West practices of C++ development find this particularly soothing, and it's one of the core strengths of the Rust ecosystem.

 However, it's not intended to make running little test programs straightforward - you have to create a project with all the dependencies you wish to play with, and then edit `src/main.rs` and